willhowes/makers_portfolio_and_notes/week_10.md

 ### Advice from Alice, via Freddie, re: feature tests
 * Try doing a feature test at the start which will fail throughout the build until the end when everything has come together.

+### Remember to test behaviour not state
+* If you are testing the variables of a class or method then you are going to deep into your method.
+You should be checking the behviour of the method - i.e. the return value of the method.